shanghaijo/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:
+- Input is 160 x 320
+- Normalization layer
+- We crop the horizon and the hood of the car for better performances (60 on top, 20 on the bottom)
+- Convolutional 24@79x159 5x5 strides:(2,2) + Relu + dropout 50%
+- Convolutional 36@39x79 5x5 strides:(2,2) + Relu + dropout 50%
+- Convolutional 48@19x39 5x5 strides:(2,2) + Relu + dropout 50%
+- Convolutional 64@9x19 3x3 + Relu + dropout 50%
+- Convolutional 64@5x10 3x3 + Relu + dropout 50%
+- Flatten
+- Full connected 100 neurons
+- Full connected 50 neurons
+- Full connected 10 neurons
+- Full connected output 1 neuron

 Here is a visualization of the architecture :